ccrome/whoismakingnews/content/homepage/data.md

 searches using various search engines, and, recently, using AI.
 I also run a check against Reddit's  {{<extlink text="Not a Drag Queen subredit" href="https://www.reddit.com/r/NotADragQueen//">}}.

-Because the serious data recording isn't consistent in the first seven weeks it's my intention to make sure we have at least a year of full data - which means the series will run at least through week 60, assuming nothing happens to prevent me from completing that task.
+It's my intention to make sure we have at least a year of full data on which to base a report.
+But there was definitely a learning curve in gathering the data, and my view is that during the first seven weeks or so data collection was inconsistent.
+While I'm trying to fill that data in using the techniques that have been developed, I expect to throw out those first seven weeks before putting together the report.
+That means the series will run at least through week 60, assuming nothing happens to prevent me from completing that task.